Murat Dalkılıç: Music

 His first single "Kasaba" (meaning "town") written by Soner Sarıkabadayı and music composed by Tolga Kılıç was released in October 2008 by Dokuz Sekiz Müzik label gained popularity after being picked by Turkish radio stations.
 Soon a music video followed that was launched in December 2008.
 The video featured Dalkılıç' friend Murat Boz.
 The single reached No.1 on the Türkçe Top 20 chart and stayed at the top of the Turkish charts for a total of seven weeks.
 He released EP "Kasaba" including his own song and a cover song.
 He was signed in 2009 to "Sony Music Entertainment", recording three albums.

 His first album "Merhaba" released on 4 June 2010.
 Music clips of songs "La Fontaine", "Külah", "Kıyamadım İkimize", "Merhaba Merhaba", "Dönmem" ve "Çatlat" in the album were released.

 His second album had three other singles: "Kader", "Bi Hayli" and "Lüzumsuz Savaş", which topped the charts in 2012.
 His 2012 single "Bir Güzellik Yap" in same album also topped the Türkçe Top 20.

 "İki Yol", "Yani" and "Leyla" were the other singles of the third album.
 His 2014 single "Derine" also topped the charts.
 The music video was 9 minutes with a lot of actions and his partner was Özge Özpirincci who is a Turkish famous actress.

 He wrote the lyrics of "Kırk Yılda Bir Gibisin" song which was featured on Emrah Karaduman's album.
 He composed "Ben Kalp Sen" for the series Aşk Yeniden.
 He is composer of "Fırça" and co-composer of "Şahaneyim" which was performed by Zeynep Bastık.
 His fourth album Epik was released in 2016 and its first music video "Ben Bilmem" was filmed by Bedran Güzel.
 His fifth album "Afeta" was released in 2019.

 Personal life

-From 2015 to 2017, he was married to actress Merve Boluğur.
+From 2015 to 2017, Dalkılıç was married to actress Merve Boluğur.
+From 2017 to mid-2020, he was in a relationship with actress Hande Erçel.
+In 2022, he was in a relationship with actress Sitare Akbas; the two split after eight months of dating.